PyWavelets/pywt/doc/index.rst

 Comments, bug reports and fixes are welcome.

-You can also use the wiki and trac system available at `wavelets.scipy.org`_ to improve documentation, post cookbook recipies or submit enhancement proposals or bug reports.
+You can also use the wiki and trac system available at `wavelets.scipy.org`_ to improve documentation, post cookbook recipes or submit enhancement proposals or bug reports.